Sweet Joe-Pye Weed

 Description: This native perennial plant is 3-7' tall and usually unbranched.
 The central stem is light green and glabrous, except where the whorls of leaves of occur, where it is slightly swollen and purple.
 There are 3-4 leaves in each whorl along the stem.
-The leaves are about 6" long and 3½" across, or sometimes larger; they are broadly lanceolate or ovate and serrated along the margins.
-Each leaf is dull green and hairless on the upper surface; the lower surface is hairless or finely pubescent.
+The leaves are about 6" long and 3½" across, or sometimes larger; they are broadly lanceolate or ovate and crenate-serrated along the margins.
+Each leaf is dull green and hairless on the upper surface; the lower surface is pale green and hairless to finely pubescent.
 The foliage may be vanilla-scented, although this varies with the local ecotype.

 The central stem terminates in one or more panicles of compound flowers that are bunched together; this inflorescence is usually more dome-shaped than flat-topped.
 Unlike the central stem, the stalks of the inflorescence are sometimes finely pubescent.
 Each compound flower consists of 5-8 disk florets and several overlapping series of bracts at its base.
 There are no ray florets.
 The corolla of each disk floret is whitish pink to purplish pink; it is tubular in shape and has 5 tiny teeth along its upper rim.
 A divided white style is strongly exerted from each disk floret.
 The floral bracts are pale pink and oblong.
 The blooming period occurs from mid-summer to early fall and lasts about a month.
 Each floret is replaced by a bullet-shaped achene with a small tuft of hair.
 These achenes are dispersed by the wind.
 The root system is shallow and fibrous.

 Cultivation: The preference is light shade to partial sun, moist to mesic conditions, and a rich loamy soil.
 The leaves will turn an unattractive yellowish green in the presence of strong sunlight.